rcarterjr/russjr-blog/src/content/post-3.md

 ## An Introduction to Functional Programming

-A functional program consists of nothing but functions.
+A functional program consists of entirely functions.
 That's it.

-give credit to : <a href="https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf" target="_blank"> https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf </a>
+At the university, one of my favorite classes was Programming Languages and Design Implementations.
+Functional programming was my favorite topic in that class, and my favorite read was a paper recommended by my professor <a href="https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf" target="_blank"> written by John Hughes at Chalmers University of Technology. </a>
+!!!
+Fact check the source, college, author, etc.

 -   Higher Order Functions